-House sitting has made it far more possible to go back home to New Zealand, see the family, catch up with friends and enjoy my own beautiful backyard!
+House sitting has made it far more possible to go back home to New Zealand.
+We had recently just finished house sitting in Melbourne and ready to see the family, catch up with friends and enjoy my own beautiful backyard!
 Back in 2018, we had the pleasure of heading back to New Zealand for a few months.
 During this trip, we looked after a couple of homes in some stunning locations.

 This is our experiences while house sitting in New Zealand, we hope it inspires you to get out and start house sitting in New Zealand too!

 House Sitting New Zealand Stop 1: Mt Manganui

 While house-sitting in New Zealand, we had a couple of firsts.
 It was our first time house sitting in the southern hemisphere and it was also our first time looking after a Newfoundland.